 In an interview, David Cronenberg tells about showing Shivers at a German film festival during the '80s, and a man stood up and asked how dare he show so obvious an Alien ripoff, as both films are set in an isolated location (Alien on a spaceship, Shivers in an apartment complex called the Starliner Towers), and both films involve Body Horror creatures that burst out of stomachs and attach themselves to faces.
 Cronenberg politely explained that his film was made several years prior, and that Alien screenwriter Dan O'Bannon admitted to taking some inspiration from Shivers.
 "Ah," said the German man, "Now we know who the real thief is."

 Alien, apart from taking inspiration from Shivers, also reportedly took some thematic inspiration from Van Vogt's Black Destroyer and the coeurl.
 It is directly based on a sequence from Dark Star, written by the same author, in which an alien runs amok on a spaceship.

-"No place like home" is now most commonly recognized as a phrase from The Wizard of Oz.
+"There's no place like home" is now most commonly recognized as a phrase from The Wizard of Oz.
 The phrase didn't originate in the film though, or even in L. Frank Baum's book (though it appears in both); it came from the 19th-century song "Home, Sweet Home", which was recognized more than enough to be a Standard Snippet.
 In fact, said snippet is worked into the underscore in the final scene.

 Several aspects of the Oz story are thought to be original to the 1939 MGM musical The Wizard of Oz, but are actually older.
 The characters being saved from the poppy field by a snowfall is actually in the 1902 stage production.
-Changing to Technicolor when the characters arrive in Oz was also done in the 1933 animated cartoon, although legal problems prevented the short film from being distributed with the Oz segments in Technicolor.
+Changing to Technicolor when the characters arrive in Oz was also done in a 1933 animated cartoon, although legal problems prevented the short film from being distributed with the Oz segments in Technicolor.